daxio/k8s-lemp/README.md

 # Kubernetes LEMP Stack
 Kubernetes LEMP Stack is a distributed LEMP stack built on top of a Kubernetes cluster.
-It enables anyone to deploy multiple CMSs (currently Wordpress) for any number of websites.
+It enables anyone to deploy multiple CMSs (currently WordPress) for any number of websites.

 Currently this supports Google Compute Engine as a cloud provider.
 Other providers haven't been tested (things like `PersistentVolume` and `Ingress` depend on your cloud provider).